ivanduka/docker-demo/README.md

 # New environment

-- python3 -m venv sousan-docker
+- python3 -m venv docker-demo
 - pip install -r ./requirements.txt
 - copy `.env.example` to `.env` and fill in the Azure Blob Storage Key